Fishing Activity And Overall Mental Wellness

 Always Be Prepared

 There are no specific tips you can use in fishing, especially when you have tried the activity a couple of times.
 But if you have to, always be prepared.
 It’s wise to always have emergency supplies, including a flashlight or emergency lights, drinking water, maps, radios or cell phones, electronic SOS devices, and the Coast Guard-mandated visual and audio signals.
 You can use these when something unforeseen comes up.
 It would help if you constantly had a contingency plan in place.
 Make the appropriate clothing purchases.
 These can include broad-brimmed hats, full-coverage clothes with extra layers, and windproof, waterproof capabilities.
-Put on non-slip footwear, too.
+Wear shoes or put on non-slip footwear, too, on your next fishing trip to enjoy a safe experience of catching fish.

 Frequently Asked Questions (FAQs)